humzak711/humzak711.github.io/advanced_dynamic_code_loading_1.md

 **Changing Memory Permissions**: We use mprotect to change the region’s permissions from writeable to executable.

-**Execution**: By calling the start address of the memory region, the assembled code is called as a function, and the result (1 or 0) is then printed.
+**Execution**: By calling the start address of the memory region, the assembled code is called as a subroutine, and the result (1 or 0) is then printed.

 **Cleanup**: We call munmap to unmap the region of memory containing the subroutine.